 - Photograph of the basket that will be used from the tee box

 - Distance from tee box to basket that will be used

-- Shipping Address to send banners and tee sign
+- Shipping Address to send tee sign

 - Video of any aces hit during the specific round.